Pull to Refresh

 Is there a free onX alternative?

-Yes — Trail Pro Intel is the most direct free onX alternative in 2026. onX does now offer a free Basic membership, but it excludes property lines, offline maps, and most layers.
-Trail Pro Intel's free plan is a complete app: offline maps, GPS field notes, unlimited trail-camera uploads with AI species tagging, and a 3-day Hunt Forecast, with no time limit.
+Yes — Trail Pro Intel is the most direct free onX alternative in 2026, and the case is stronger now that onX no longer markets a named free tier.
+Trail Pro Intel's free plan is a complete app: GPS field notes that work with zero signal, unlimited trail-camera uploads with 10 AI photo analyses a month, unlimited properties and cameras, and a 3-day Hunt Forecast, with no time limit.
+Two limits to know: AI analysis is metered rather than unlimited, and unlike onX Premium there's no download-a-region map feature.
 If you want hunting-app capability — including AI trail-cam analysis — without an annual bill, Trail Pro Intel is the free alternative built for it.

 How much does onX Hunt cost?

-onX Hunt has a free Basic membership, then three paid plans: Premium at $34.99/yr for one state of land-ownership data, Premium Two-State at $49.99/yr, and Elite at $99.99/yr (or $14.99/mo) for all 50 states plus Canada.
+As of August 2026, onX Hunt has three paid plans: Premium at $34.99/yr for one state of land-ownership data, Premium Two-State at $49.99/yr, and Elite at $99.99/yr (or $14.99/mo) for all 50 states plus Canada.
 The trail-camera analysis and deer movement forecast tools are Elite-only.
-A 7-day free trial covers the full Elite feature set.
+A 7-day free trial covers the full Elite feature set. onX's App Store listing still shows a legacy $29.99 Premium purchase that their website doesn't sell — plan on $34.99.

 Does onX Hunt have a free version?